shanjingheng/test-swagger/测试报告/java_online_api_client/docs/UsersApi.md

 <a name="orgNameAppNameUsersOwnerUsernameContactsUsersGet"></a>
 # **orgNameAppNameUsersOwnerUsernameContactsUsersGet**
-> orgNameAppNameUsersOwnerUsernameContactsUsersGet(orgName, appName, authorization, ownerUsername)
+> String orgNameAppNameUsersOwnerUsernameContactsUsersGet(orgName, appName, authorization, ownerUsername)

 Get a List of Contacts